jmbucknall/EZDSL/ezdsl.md

 deterministic sequence; as far as the priority queue is concerned duplicate data objects are exactly that, it cannot distinguish between them in any way.
-Again if this matters to you, you'll have to redefine your data object and Compare function to remove the anomaly.
+Again if this matters to you, you'll have to redefine your data object and `Compare` function to remove the anomaly.

-A new feature of version 3 of EZDSL is the ability of containers to sort themselves when you supply an new Compare function.
-If the container is sorted and you set the Compare property to a new compare function, then the container will reorder its data objects according to that new function.
+A new feature of version 3 of EZDSL is the ability of containers to sort themselves when you supply a new `Compare` function.
+If the container is sorted and you set the `Compare` property to a new compare function, then the container will reorder its data objects according to that new function.
 It does this in the most efficient manner possible by reusing the internal nodes and minimizing the amount of extra heap space for the job.
-This ability is not available for the sorted collection.